MiGurke/GenoPop/README.md

 ### Dependencies

 For proper compression of vcf's newly generated, you need to have tabix installed on your machine.
 All other dependencies are supposed to be handled by R itself.
+If that is causing any problems, these are the other R packages GenoPop depends on:

 ## Getting started